CSRD

 Stakeholder Engagement Beyond the DMA

 Stakeholder engagement may extend beyond the DMA.
-There are specific disclosure requirements of the CSRD that refer to stakeholder engagement independently of the DMA.
+There are specific CSRD disclosure requirements that refer to stakeholder engagement independently of the DMA.
 The main focus here is on reporting how interests and views are considered in the undertaking’s strategy and business model, and when developing sustainability policies, actions, and targets.

 Particular attention to stakeholder engagement is required in the reporting of “Own Workforce”, “Affected Community”, and “Consumer/End-user” material topics.
 Regarding the latter, the overall process of engaging with these groups and how this feeds the process of mitigating negative impacts needs to be explained.